zriyansh/signoz.io/docs/userguide/logs.md

 A log receiver is how logs data gets into the OpenTelemetry Collector.
 Different types of receivers supported by OpenTelemetry for logs

-- **[OLTP Receiver](https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/otlpreceiver/README.md):-** This receiver receives logs over the OLTP protocol in a specified port.
+- **[OTLP Receiver](https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/otlpreceiver/README.md):-** This receiver receives logs over the OTLP protocol in a specified port.
 Any library which uses OTEL SDK can forward logs to this protocol.
 This protocol is also used when OTEL collector needs to forward logs to another OTEL collector.
 - **[Filelog Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver):-** This receiver can tail and parse files containing logs.
 - **[Fluent Forward Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/fluentforwardreceiver):-** This receiver runs a TCP server that accepts events via Fluent Forward Protocol.
 FluentD and FluentBit can forward logs to this receiver.
 - **[TCP Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/tcplogreceiver) :-** This receiver runs a TCP server which can receive logs.